 How to Get Coverage in Georgia

-- Children: Georgia's CHIP program covers children in families with income up to 200-300% FPL regardless of expansion status.
+- Children: Georgia's CHIP program covers kids in families up to 200-300% FPL regardless of expansion status.

 Calculate Your Subsidy in Georgia